etherealmachine/entish/README.md

 worth it because sometimes you want rules that tell you to ignore other rules.

 This example is pre-loaded in the [Playground](//etherealmachine.github.io/entish)

+# FAQ
+## How is this useful?
+The idea is to integrate Entish into an easy-to-use "virtual tabletop" UI.
+Sort of like Roll20 or Foundry, but with an emphasis on fast play driven by the automatic rule evaluation and inference.
+So maybe it's a language for building customizable virtual tabletops.
+Don't like the rules?
+Pull them up in Entish and modify/homebrew them to your liking.

+I'd also love to use it inside my [Mapmaker](https://etherealmachine.github.io/mapmaker) app and combine this into a one-stop-shop for rules and maps.
+The grand vision is that all of this could help drive Procedural Generation in RPGs, so imagine you have a Roguelike but it's still driven by a GM, with opportunities for kitbashing rules and content, crunchy combat, and the roleplay you can only get from real people.

+## What about rolls and dice?
+The `damage` fact in the example has a `roll`, but it's kind of a lie.
+Rolls are just constants, like `Auric`, `TwoHandedSword`, and `5`.
+I have obvious ideas around instantiating facts from rolls and doing probability math on aggregations of rolls, but no concrete quite yet.